 Q: Are jurisdictions able to grant waivers from the green container collection services to commercial businesses that manage green and food waste on site?

 For a commercial business (including multi-family premises) that manage organics on-site (e.g., green and food), the de minimis waiver covers this scenario.
 De minimis waivers would also apply to businesses that use community composting operations for all of the material that goes in the green container.

 Q: Do collection frequency waivers only apply to individual residents, tenants, or businesses, or can the waiver be applied across an entire jurisdiction or hauler route?
 Do these waivers apply to green bins?

-Yes, a jurisdiction may also issue the collection frequency waiver for the entire jurisdiction, specific areas of the jurisdiction, or an entire neighborhood to authorize biweekly collection of the blue container.
+If consistent with regulatory requirements, a jurisdiction may also issue the collection frequency waiver for the entire jurisdiction, specific areas of the jurisdiction, or an entire neighborhood to authorize biweekly collection of the blue container.

 A jurisdiction may provide a collection frequency waiver to all of the owners or tenants of any residence, premise, business establishment, or industry that are located within the jurisdiction or that are located on specified hauler routes, provided that the jurisdiction complies with existing requirements cited in Article 3, Section 18984.11(a)(3).

 The regulation also specifies that this waiver only applies to gray or blue containers.

 Q: Can the physical space waiver be grandfathered?